Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Crop rotation is another good way to disrupt the life cycle of the beetles and the larvae.
 By not planting potatoes in the same spot next year, the beetles and larvae will emerge in the spring and find nothing to eat.

 A good rule of thumb is not plant potatoes in the same spot for two years.
 If you divide your garden into quadrants with each quadrant containing a different family of vegetables, you can rotate your quadrants.
 And example of this would be to have one quadrant for solanaceous plants, one quadrant for legumes, one quadrant for cucurbits and a fourth quadrant for vegetables from other families such as onions and lettuce.
-That way it will be three years before you plant potatoes in the same part of your garden again,
+That way it will be four years before you plant potatoes in the same part of your garden again,

 Barrier methods are always a good way to prevent potato beetles from getting to your potatoes.
 Dig a trench around your potatoes and line it with plastic creating a bare area and fooling the beetles into thinking that there is nothing planted in the vicinity.
 Beetles are not too bright.